 Marion shook her head.
 “Some people’s kids.”

-“Yeah,” said Harking.
+“Yeah,” said Harking, pulling herself up, glad to change the topic.
 “I’m not even sure what it’s short for.”

 “No doubt something cryptic,” Marion scoffed.
-“Probably makes no more sense than his father.
-But don’t get me started.”
+“Probably makes no more sense than his father does sometimes.
+But don’t get me started.
+Ever since he came here to replace Anne Winters as park superintendent, he’s been hard to pin down.”

 Harking raised her eyebrows, but didn’t respond.

-“Go on and get out of here,” Marion shooed her, not having to make another offer as Harking vanished through the doorway.Follow egeorgemercer
+“Go on and get out of here,” Marion shooed her; not having to repeat the offer as Harking vanished through the doorway.Follow egeorgemercer